lalbornoz/PuTTie/PuTTie/README.md

    Selectable w/ command-line option ``--file`` in plink, pscp, psftp, pterm, putty & puttytel
    Additionally, file storage may be initialised from the registry w/ the command- line option ``--file=registry``
-   User interfaces are provided within putty & puttytel to clear, copy, delete, rename, and move sessions and host keys from/to all storage backends (ephemeral, file, registry)
+   User interfaces are provided within putty & puttytel to clean up, clear, copy, delete, migrate, rename, and move sessions, host keys, and the jump list from/to all storage backends (ephemeral, file, registry)
 8. **Store configuration in ephemeral storage**
    Selectable w/ command-line option ``--ephemeral`` in plink, pscp, psftp, pterm, putty & puttytel
    Additionally, ephemeral storage may be initialised from disk files or the registry w/ the command- line options ``--ephemeral=file`` and ``--ephemeral=registry``, respectively
-   User interfaces are provided within putty & puttytel to clear, copy, delete, rename, and move sessions and host keys from/to all storage backends (ephemeral, file, registry)
+   User interfaces are provided within putty & puttytel to clean up, clear, copy, delete, migrate, rename, and move sessions, host keys, and the jump list from/to all storage backends (ephemeral, file, registry)

    N.B.
 The random seed file ``PUTTY.RND`` stored beneath ``%LOCALAPPDATA%`` is still read from, if present, on startup and written to on exit due to security concerns, even when ephemeral storage